ehuan2/conditional-entropy/README.md

 - Why RuntimeError? <br>
     - Check if the given grammar is *consistent* (i.e., the probability of all generated sentences from the root node (`S` by default) sums up to 1).
 The current system does not support inconsistent grammars.

-- Does the current calculator support grammars with left reecursions?
+- Does the current calculator support grammars with left recursions?
     - Yes!
     - Check if there is left recursion in your grammar using ``check_left_recursion.py``.
     For more details about what left recursion is and why it matters, see [Hale (2003)](http://www.umiacs.umd.edu/~ymarton/ling849b/hale2003.pdf) and the [Wikipedia page](https://en.wikipedia.org/wiki/Left_recursion).